vdstack/mockit/README.md

 ### TODO

-- [ ] Accept any mock in the Reset API
+- [ ] Accept any mock in the Reset API (easy to implement now that mocks are proxies)
 - [ ] Document the Reset API